Elisa Bravo: Stories of the fate of Elisa Bravo

-However, there were various reports that Elisa Bravo may have been taken captive by the indigenous people and was still alive, living as wife to the cacique, in what is described as the most brutal forced coexistence resulting in children of "mixed blood".
+There were various reports that Elisa Bravo may have been taken captive by the indigenous people and was still alive, living as wife to the cacique, in what is described as the most brutal forced coexistence resulting in children of "mixed blood".

 Troops were sent from Valdivia to rescue her, but could not even find her body; an indigenous person told them that she was buried on the beach with her young child and her servant, with just three stones to mark the place.

 Then in March 1853, a report appeared in The Times in London that Bravo had been found by a farm worker who had travelled into the interior in search of cattle.
 He met with a young woman whom he identified by the description she gave of herself and her parents.
 The piece concludes, "It is to be hoped that the long lost child will shortly be restored to her parents."
 However, there is no subsequent report of any such reunion.

 Traveller Guillermo Cox is said to have seen Elisa Bravo in 1863.

 Another report dating from 1863 said that her captors, fearing vengeance from Spaniards, sold her to the Calfucurá in Puelmapu for a hundred mares, but that she had died after three years.